Teichlab/celltypist/README.md

 + <details>
   <summary><strong>2.3.
 Use CellTypist models for annotation and integration</strong></summary>

   `celltypist.integrate` requires cell annotation to be stored in the AnnData.
 This information can be obtained by different means.
-One quick way is to use available CellTypist models to annotate the data of interest.
+One quick way is to use available CellTypist models to annotate the data of interest (see the CellTypist model list [here](https://www.celltypist.org/models)).
   ```python
   #Annotate the data with a relevant model (immune model as an example here).
   adata = celltypist.annotate(adata, model = 'Immune_All_Low.pkl', majority_voting = True).to_adata()